santiagonar1/rust-the-book/README.md

 * **ownsership**: Introduction of how ownership works on Rust.
 * **rectangles**: Example of `struct`, methods and associated functions.
 * **coins**: Enums and pattern matching (`match`, `if let`).
+* **restaurant**: Defining Modules to control scope and privacy.
+It is also the first example of a library that I have implemented.